Lake Mohawk, New Jersey: Community

 The community is located around Lake Mohawk, the largest artificial body of water in the state of New Jersey that is a private lake.
 There is the main lake in the mountains of the community and the Alpine Pool, both of which are spring fed.
 The water for the Alpine Pool cascades down gracefully from a spring that rises from an even higher peak in the mountains.
 An alpine motif was used throughout the community.

 The buildings in the tiny town center resemble little castles, or reflect an alpine architectural style.
 This distinctive architecture in the town center and of many homes was a major aspect of the listing of Lake Mohawk on the National Register of Historic Places.
 The town center has restaurants, a post office, and limited shop, service, or professional space.
 This area is called White Deer Plaza after a Native American who lent her name to the center.
 A tiered boardwalk was constructed along the northern edge of the lake where the town center exists.
 A country club dominates the boardwalk near the dam.
-A landing was provided along the Lake Mohawk Boardwalk that Lake Mohawk residents may use to tie up to a dock while visiting the Country Club facilities.
-There is an outside restaurant that is open from Memorial Day to Labor Day for members of Lake Mohawk only.
-Special events are scheduled to keep the children and teens involved.
-Annual events the Beer and Wine Tasting, German Christmas Market, Holiday Tree Lighting, Easter and Mothers Day buffet, 4 July Buffet and Fireworks.

-In the 1950s a movie theater, a stone's throw beyond the main entrance to the lake, called Winona Parkway, was built along the adjacent county roadway, route 15, which leads to the Dutch colonial and revolutionary era mining town of Sparta.
-The Central Hotel in Sparta drew as many diners for its pizza as did Krogh's Restaurant and the St. Moritz for its finer fare on the plaza overlooking the lake.
-Some residents would travel to Perona Farms in nearby Andover.
-Fresh vegetables were sold from the gardens of a nearby abby that developed a white corn strain called, Luther Hill Corn, the likes of which were never sold in a grocery store.
-The cob was about six inches long with jagged rows of tiny kernels that needed no butter for full enjoyment.